MicrosoftDocs/OData-docs/Odata-docs/connectedservice/generating-code-for-vb-clients.md

 For more details about installing and adding OData Connected Service to your project, visit the [Getting Started](./getting-started) section.

-In the OData Connected Service wizard, set the Service Name to "TripPinService" and the Endpoint to `https://services.odata.org/v4/TripPinService/$metadata` (this is a sample OData service for demonstration purposes).
+In the OData Connected Service wizard, set the **Service Name** to "TripPinService" and the **Address** to `https://services.odata.org/v4/TripPinService/$metadata` (this is a sample OData service for demonstration purposes).

 Click "Finish" to start the code generation process.
 After this process completes, you should see a `TripPinService` folder in the Connected Services section in the Solution.
 Under that folder, you should also see a `Reference.vb` file which contains the generated code.